Archive for the ‘Marketing Tips’ Category

-Search-engine optimization (SEO) is a website strategy to improve rankings in Google searches.
+Search-engine optimization (SEO) is a website strategy to improve rankings in Internet searches.
 Complex and technical, SEO is a surprisingly deep subject.

 The good news: You can take 4 basic steps to improve SEO.

-With just a few steps, you can improve SEO to help Google (and your prospects) find your website.
+With just a few steps, you can improve SEO to help Google and other search engines – and your prospects – find your website.

 Follow these 4 steps to make your company’s website a hardworking marketing tool: